viviandotdev/ObsidianVault/+ Encounters/Sources/China’s World View - by David Daokui Li  Derek Sivers.md

 > This means that Chinese leaders are mostly exhausted by domestic affairs

-> Most Chinese believe that today China is in the rising part of a cycle following the “century of humiliation” from 1840 (the Opium War) to 1945 (the end of the Japanese invasion).
+> Most Chinese believe that today China is in the rising part of a cycle following the **“century of humiliation” from 1840 (the Opium War) to 1945 (the end of the Japanese invasion).**

 > China remained in disarray until the Communist Party assumed national power in 1949.
-> From this historical perspective, the Communist Party is recognized as a hero
+> From this historical perspective, the **Communist Party is recognized as a hero**

-> In the United States, political parties are mostly focused on getting their candidates elected as opposed to everyday governance
+> In the United States, **political parties are mostly focused on getting their candidates elected** as opposed to everyday governance

+The way the United States is structured, people care more about staying in power rath

 > Over 10 million died during the Great Leap Forward